 Text message marketing is the next frontier of pastoral leadership.

-In five years, text message marketing will be as common as social media marketing was 5 years ago.
+In five years, church texting services and marketing will be as common as social media marketing was 5 years ago.

 The question is:

 Will your church be the one to embrace text marketing and grow?
 Or wait five years to adopt it and be just like every church that created their first Instagram account in 2016?

 Here’s the deal:

 I know that text message marketing seems this new, invasive way of using data to interact with your church members.

 But listen… I get it.